 Those were the sorts of challenges that Frank And Oak realized Signifyd could take on, allowing Emeka and his team to focus on serving customers.

-The retailer turned to Signifyd’s Revenue Protection and Abuse Prevention solutions, which combine machine learning and big data to instantly sift fraudulent orders from legitimate ones and automate the management of non-fraud chargebacks.
+The retailer turned to Signifyd’s Fraud Protection and Abuse Prevention solutions, which combine machine learning and big data to instantly sift fraudulent orders from legitimate ones and automate the management of non-fraud chargebacks.
 Together the two solutions provide a financial guarantee against fraud chargebacks and non-fraud chargebacks, such as those resulting from item-not-received (INR) claims.

 Signifyd Abuse Prevention frees professionals to focus on their actual jobs